 - The Old Capital Bike Inn.
 An up-market delicious splurge with superb breakfasts.

-- A tour of Bangkok by night, by bike.
+- A tour of Bangkok by night, by bike organised by this hotel

 - River and klong tour by privately chartered long-tail boat